clp-research/slurk/docs/slurk_about.rst

 ~~~~~~~~~~~~~~~~~~~~

 Bots
-  Bots are little client programms (written in python, and connecting to the slurk server via `socket.io`) that can enter rooms as well.
-They can both interact with human clients (e.g. through text messages or images) and communicate with the server by sending commands and responding to socket events.
-Unlike human users, bots can be in several rooms, being responsible for handling certain dialogue *tasks*.
-Defining an experimental or data collection setting typically includes writing one or multiple bots.
+  Bots are little client programms (written in python, and connecting to the slurk server via `socket.io`) that can
+  enter rooms as well.
+They can both interact with human clients (e.g. through text messages or images) and communicate
+  with the server by sending commands and responding to socket events.
+Unlike human users, bots can be in several rooms,
+  being responsible for handling certain dialogue *tasks*.
+Defining an experimental or data collection setting typically
+  includes writing one or multiple bots.

 Rooms
   Rooms are collections of users (humans and bots) that can talk to each other.
-Human users are always in exactly one room.
+Human users are always in exactly one
-  The **Waiting Room** is a special room, realised by the `pairup_bot`, where users wait until a pre-determined number of members is reached (lets say, 2), in which case all members are moved to a newly created task-specific room.
+  room.
+The pairup example bot provides the **Waiting Room**, where users wait until a pre-determined number of members
+  is reached (lets say, 2), in which case all members are moved to a newly created task-specific room.

 Technical concepts
   **Events**: Slurk is driven by events emitted by the server.
-All events have a certain type and corresponding information, which can be processed by bots and client-side scripts.
-The events used in Slurk are defined in the file `events.py`.
+All events have a certain type and corresponding
+  information, which can be processed by bots and client-side scripts.

-  **Commands**: Bots can communicate with the server using predefined commands, causing the server to emit corresponding events.
-For instance, they can be used to send room messages, connect or disconnect clients or alter the attributes of HTML elements.
+  **API**: Bots can communicate with the server using a :ref:`slurk_api`, causing the server to emit corresponding
+  events.
+For instance, they can be used to create rooms, connect or disconnect clients or generate tokens for logging
+  in.

-  **Slash-Commands** are a special kind of commands: Registered in bot files, they can be used by human users to control the bot, which in turn communicates with the server.
-These commands are prefixed with a slash as, for instance, in `/new_image_public`.
-In this example (taken from the `multi_bot`), the command triggers a change of what is shown in the display area, visible to all clients in the current room.
+  **Commands** are a special kind of interaction with the server: Registered via the API, they can be used by human
+  users to control the bot, which in turn communicates with the server.
+Depending on the layout, commands are usually
+  prefixed with a slash as, for instance, in `/new_image_public`.
+In this example, the command triggers a change of what
+  is shown in the display area, visible to all clients in the current room.

-  **Tokens**: To provide control over who is allowed to log into the chat (since we're not interested in running a public server here), access is regulated via tokens.
-Tokens need to be created in advance and link a user (who is logging in with the token) to a specific task / room type.
+  **Tokens**: To provide control over who is allowed to log into the chat (since we're not interested in running a
+  public server here), access is regulated via tokens.
+Tokens need to be created in advance and link a user (who is
+  logging in with the token) to a specific task / room type.